Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Methodology

 \section{Methodology}

-In this section, we present our framework for evaluating LLMs as simulators of human behavior in OM.
-First, we describe the dataset from a recent large-scale replication of behavioral OM experiments.
-Second, we design LLM simulations to mirror the lab protocols by aligning tasks, instructions, and response formats.
-Third, we analyze the outputs using statistical tests to assess whether LLMs reproduce the experiments’ hypothesized effects and use the Wasserstein distance to compare the full response distributions with human data.
+In this section, we present a framework for evaluating LLMs as simulators of human behavior in OM.
+First, we describe the dataset, which comes from a recent large-scale replication of behavioral OM experiments.
+Second, we design LLM simulations that mirror the lab protocols by aligning the tasks, instructions, and response formats.
+Third, we analyze the outputs using statistical tests to assess whether LLMs reproduce the experiments’ hypothesized effects.
+We also use the Wasserstein distance to compare the full response distributions with human data.